-Canon 5D Mark II versus Canon 5DS R
+Canon 5D Mark II vs 5DS R

-The Canon EOS 5D Mark II and the Canon EOS 5DS R are two professional cameras that were announced, respectively, in September 2008 and February 2015.
+The Canon EOS 5D Mark II and the Canon EOS 5DS R are two professional cameras that were revealed to the public, respectively, in September 2008 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 5D Mark II has a resolution of 21 megapixel, whereas the 5DS R provides 50.3 MP.
+The 5D Mark II has a resolution of 21 megapixels, whereas the 5DS R provides 50.3 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS R is somewhat larger (2 percent) than the Canon 5D Mark II.
 Moreover, the 5DS R is markedly heavier (9 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.